The Kitchen Press

 Bees looked happy in Floresville, TX

-Two weeks ago I took a field trip to Floresville, TX.
-It was a spring day and the countryside looked like a Matisse painting.
-We had had two weeks of good rain after a brutal drought and the fields were covered with flowers.
+Two weeks ago, I visited Floresville, TX, on a spring day that made the countryside look like a Matisse painting.
+After weeks of rain following a brutal drought, fields were blanketed with wildflowers.

 Floresville, TX